vivek224/Jbt/content/lsb.md

 ### Proposed Set of Techniques

 1. We decide on the combinations of advanced loop scheduling and advanced load balancing strategies to use.
-2. We either experimentally tune or use an automated technique to adjust parameters of load balancing and loop scheduler together to improve performance of applic\
+2. We either experimentally tune or use an automated technique to adjust parameters of load balancing and loop scheduler together to improve performance of application.
-ation.
 3. We then consider advanced load balancing and loop scheduling strategies that can help for the combined load balancing and loop scheduling technique.

 \end{frame}